Sustainability

 Inclusion and diversity Initiatives

-Weaving is traditionally a male dominated profession and the villages have reservations about sending women to work outside the home.
-Our manufacturing partner, OBEETEE is training women to become self-reliant and to keep them from dropping out mid-training.
+Weaving is traditionally a male-dominated profession and the villages have reservations about sending women to work outside the home.
+Our manufacturing partner is training women to become self-reliant and encouraging them to finish the program.
 The women are also paid a daily stipend for the entire training duration.

 Advocacy